thebigcx/thebigcx/README.md

-### Just another Linux programmer who makes things primary in:
+### Just another Linux programmer who makes things such as:
-- C
+- Operating Systems
-- C++
+- Compilers
-- Python
+- Game Engines
-- Lua
+- Games
-- Assembly
+- Utilities & Wrappers

-and many more.
+and much more.